-Vitor Mori, a postdoctoral student in the University of Vermont’s Vermont Lung Center, has been awarded a Quantitative Biology Fellowship by the Damon Runyon Cancer Research Foundation.
+Vitor Mori, a postdoctoral student in the University of Vermont’s Vermont Lung Center and the UVM Cancer Center, has been awarded a Quantitative Biology Fellowship by the Damon Runyon Cancer Research Foundation.

 Mori was awarded the fellowship for research he is doing that allows chemotherapy to be delivered directly to lung tumors, in contrast to the conventional approach that delivers drugs systemically, which affects the whole body.

 The foundation awarded a total of nine Quantitative Biology Fellowships, the first year the fellowship has been conferred.
 The awardees were selected by a distinguished committee of leaders in the field.

 The fellowship program, and the financial support it provides, are designed to create an elite cadre of computational biology leaders with expertise and understanding in both quantitative and biological sciences—scientists who are capable of traversing both worlds.

 Criteria for the award focused on both the quality of the applicant (their commitment to pursuing a research career as a computational biologist and potential to excel in cancer research and the quality of the mentorship the applicant receives (the training experience that will accelerate the development of the applicant’s scientific skills and prepare them to independently conduct high quality, innovative cancer-related research).